To share the wonder of wetlands so they become valued as unique, vibrant and essential community assets.

 📞 0427 376 157

-Howard was Chair of the Group from 1996-2017.
+Howard was Chair of the Group from 1996-2017 and now Patron of the Group.
 His main occupation is as a viticulturist and he has an extensive understanding and knowledge of the irrigation industry.
 After spending much of his leisure time either on or near the water, Howard has witnessed the degradation of many wetland and floodplain systems.
 The decline of these ecosystems prompted Howard to become a pro-active community member and take an interest in the future management of wetlands and floodplains.

-Ben Gawne is currently Manager of Science and Evaluation at the Murray-Darling Basin Authority.
+Dr Ben Gawne is a former Board Member and now Observer.
+Ben is currently Manager of Science and Evaluation at the Murray-Darling Basin Authority.
 His team is responsible for making the best available information available to support implementation of the Basin Plan.
 Prior to this, Ben was Professor of Environmental Flows within the Institute of Applied Ecology at the University of Canberra.
 From 2002 to 2017 Ben was Director of the Murray-Darling Freshwater Research Centre, where he undertook research on the restoration of rivers and wetlands in the Murray-Darling Basin.

-Bruce Donald AM BA LLB, ANU; LLM Harvard.
+Bruce Donald AM BA LLB, ANU; LLM Harvard advises the Group on legal matters.
 Bruce has practised for over 45 years in commercial and public law, media and environment law and indigenous rights.
 He has been partner of two leading commercial firms, advised indigenous landowners and was chief lawyer at the ABC.
 He has served as an Australian Heritage Commissioner and as Chair of the Environmental Defenders Office.
 In 2005, Bruce was made a Member of the Order of Australia for service to the law and the public interest.

 Rene is a Nari Nari man from southwest New South Wales with a long involvement in securing rights to Land and Water for Aboriginal people including as Chair of Murray Lower Darling Rivers Indigenous Nations.
+Rene advises the Group on how to best engage with Traditional Owners in ways that are culturally appropriate.
 He is working at The Nature Conservancy as the Project Manager for Gayini Nimmie-Caira in southern New South Wales.
 He grew up on the Murrumbidgee where the river was always central to his family, his community and their way of life.

 Trentham Estate (NSW) continues its commitment to water conservation and wetland restoration, through a new partnership with the Murray Darling Wetlands Working Group Ltd.